LoremIpster/Doors/README.md

 ## Porte-à-porte

-This game is actually in development and will say the light of the day at FLOP's Rooftop Arcade, soon to be announced.
+This game is actually in development and will see the light of the day at FLOP's Rooftop Arcade, soon to be announced.

 ## Information